History of University Librarians at the U of M

 Thomas W. Shaughnessy (Librarian 1989-2001)

-Thomas W. Shaughnessy came to the University of Minnesota Libraries in 1989 from the position as Director of Libraries at the University of Missouri--Columbia.
+Thomas W. Shaughnessy came to the University of Minnesota Libraries in 1989 from the position as Director of Libraries at the University of Missouri-Columbia.
 He also held management positions at the University of Houston Libraries and Rutgers University.
 He received his M.L.S. from the University of Pittsburgh and his Ph.D. from Rutgers.
 In 1996, Shaughnessy was awarded the American Library Association Hugh Atkinson Memorial Award in recognition of his many contributions to librarianship.
-Shaughnessy has been a member of the boards of the Research Libraries Group, the Association of Research Libraries, and the Public Affairs Information Services, and currently is a member of the OCLC Board of Trustees.
+Shaughnessy has been a member of the boards of the Research Libraries Group, the Association of Research Libraries, and the Public Affairs Information Services, and was a member of the OCLC Board of Trustees.
 He is the author of numerous books and articles on library services and administration and a frequent speaker in the U.S. and abroad on these topics.

 Peggy Johnson (Interim Librarian, 2002)